There are many options for a wireless storage device with different hardware and features.

-Wireless storage devices come in all kinds of hardware and software formats.
-Storing your picture, music, videos, or any files wireless can be done in few different ways.
+Storing pictures, music, videos, or any files wirelessly can be done in few different ways.

-Some are more static devices not meant to be moved much and others are portable giving the user on-the-go functionality.
+Some are more static devices not meant to be moved about much while others are portable giving a user on-the-go functionality.

 Wireless hard drives are a good option for home use or even for those who need mobility.

-Hard drives have the advantage of giving a user more storage space than most other types of formats at a reasonable cost.
+Hard drives have the advantage of giving a user more storage space compared to most other types of formats at a reasonable cost.

 Popular options include the WD My Passport Wireless or the Seagate Wireless Plus.